 - Make it Spicy: Add a splash of your favorite hot sauce or cayenne pepper to the egg yolk mixture.

-- Add Different Toppings: You can also add bacon, feta, dill, celery, onion, slice of lemon, or sliced jalapeno.
+- Add Different Toppings: You can also add bacon, feta, dill, celery, onion, a slice of lemon, or sliced jalapeno.

 - Add Some Citrus: Add a squeeze of fresh lemon juice on top.